petarov/Reddit2X/README.md

 ## Reddit

-Create a new app and add the client id, key and refresh token to your `config.json`.
+Create a new Reddit app and add `reddit.clientId`, `reddit.clientSecret` and `reddit.userAgent` to your `config.json` file.
+A Reddit access token will be created automatically and renewed every 24 hours.

 See [Reddit Data API Wiki](https://support.reddithelp.com/hc/en-us/articles/16160319875092-Reddit-Data-API-Wiki) for more details.

-Use the [Reddit OAuth Helper](https://not-an-aardvark.github.io/reddit-oauth-helper/) to easily generate your refresh token.
-Set `read` as scope and tick the `Permanent` checkbox - only permanent tokens are currently supported.
-Make sure `reddit.userAgent` is filled in correctly, because Reddit are very strict about that.

 You can limit which posts are considered for posting and which not: `reddit.minUpvoteRatio` is checked first and then `reddit.minUpvotes`.
 Posts with insufficient upvote ratio or upvotes will be skipped.